simoncrowe/fastapi-per-object-permissions/README.md

 Below is an example for the tests executed on a 2019 ThinkPad X1 Carbon running the Ubuntu OS.
 The relatively simple MongoDB implementation's performance is beaten only by the in-memory implementation based on python sets.
-Sadly the neo4j implementation struggles with inserting large numbers of nodes and edges but otherwise generally outperforms the redis implementation.
+The neo4j implementation struggles with inserting large numbers of nodes and edges but otherwise generally outperforms the redis implementation.